philliplagoc/Airbnb-Housing-Price-Predictor/README.md

 My final model achieved an MAE of 0.25, and it was deployed using Flask.

+I also wrote a [blog post](https://philliplagoc.wordpress.com/2020/06/23/helping-airbnb-hosts-pick-a-price/) about why I did what I did for this project.

 ## Getting Started
 If you want to run the process:
 1. Clone this repo.